ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 # Hiring and Interviewing Data Scientists

-Last year in 2021, I hired two new teammates for my home team.
+Back in 2021, I hired two new teammates for my home team, the Data Science and Artificial Intelligence (Research) team at Moderna.
+As indicated by the "(Research)" label, our main collaborators are other research scientists within the company.
 In 2023, I will be _potentially_ hiring for four more positions (as long as the business situation doesn't change).
 While I had helped hire data scientists in the past,